danielrubak/home-lab/README.md

 | PGID     | process group ID   |
 | TZ       | container timezone |

+### Unifi - Troubleshooting

+1.New device stack in the "Adopting" phase

+- Go to the Unifi Controller page
+- Click on `Settings`, next on `System`, find `Legacy Interface` option and enable it
+- You will be redirected to the previous version of Unifi Controller version
+- Click on `Settings`, next on `Network Application`, in `NETWORK APPLICATION SETTINGS` section find `Network application Hostname/IP` option and enter the IP of Unifi Controller host
+- Enable option `Override inform host with the Network application hostname/IP.` and click button `APPLY CHANGES`
+- Switch to `Devices` tab and check if the device is already adopted
+  - If not restore the device to the Factory Defaults (press and hold the reset button for 10 seconds)
+- Click on `Settings`, next on `User Interface`, find `New User Interface` option, turn it on and click button `APPLY CHANGES`

 ## Calibre

 Calibre is an e-book manager.
 It can view, convert, edit and catalog e-books in all of the major e-book formats.